Where to meet: wine tasting stands

 What I like about the keg:

-The fact that it is open all year round, is located right on the waterfront and is where the locals in particular meet for a drink in the evening or at the weekend.
-A visit can also be combined with a really nice walk along the Rhine.
-You walk past beautiful villas on one side of the water and stretches of beach with sand and shells on the other.
-Wonderfully shady in summer!
+It’s open all year round, right on the waterfront, and it’s mainly locals who gather here for a drink in the evening or on the weekend.
+Plus, a visit here can be combined with a truly lovely walk along the Rhine.
+You’ll walk along the waterfront the whole time, passing beautiful villas on one side and stretches of beach with sand and shells on the other.
+It’s wonderfully shady in the summer!

 Good to know: